physionetchallenges/physionetchallenges.github.io/2023/index.md

 6. One of your team members must attend [CinC 2023](http://www.cinc2023.org/) to present your work either orally or as a poster (depending on your abstract acceptance).
 If you have a poster, then you must stand by it to defend your work.
 No-shows (oral or poster) will be disqualified.
 One of your team members must also attend the closing ceremony to collect your prize.
 No substitutes will be allowed.
 If the conference permits remote attendance, then you will be prize eligible if you attend remotely (and fulfill the other required criteria).
 7. [Submit a full 4-page paper](http://www.cinc.org/information-for-computing-in-cardiology-authors/) on your work to CinC by the above final paper deadline.
 Please note that we expect the abstract to change significantly both in terms of results and methods.
 You may also update your title with the caveat that it must not be substantially similar to the title of the competition or contain the words "physionet," "challenge," or "competition."

-You must not submit an analysis of this year’s Challenge data to other conferences or journals until after CinC 2023 so that we can discuss the Challenge in a single forum.
+You must not submit an analysis of this year's Challenge data to other conferences or journals until after CinC 2023 so that we can discuss the Challenge in a single forum.
 If we discover evidence that you have submitted elsewhere before the end of CinC 2023, then you will be disqualified and de-ranked on the website, banned from future Challenges, and the journal/conference will be contacted to request your article be withdrawn for contravention of the terms of use.

 There are many reasons for this policy: 1) we do not release results on the test data before the end of CinC, and only reporting results on the training data increases the likelihood of overfitting and is not comparable to the official results on the test data, and 2) attempting to publish on the Challenge data before the Challengers present their results is unprofessional and comes across as a territorial grab.
 This requirement stands even if your abstract is rejected, but you may continue to enter the competition and receive scores.
 (However, unless you are accepted into the conference at a later date as a "wild card" entry, you will not be eligible to win a prize.)
 Of course, any publicly available data that was available before the Challenge is exempted from this condition, but any of the novelty of the Challenge (the Challenge design, the Challenge data that you downloaded from this page because it was processed for the Challenge, the scoring function, etc.) is not exempted.